gammu/gammu/docs/manual/c/hints.rst

-As libGammu does interact with strings in your local encoding, it is good idea to initialize locales subsystem first (otherwise you would get broken non ASCII characters):
+As libGammu does interact with strings in your local encoding, it is good idea to initialize locales subsystem first (otherwise you would get broken non ASCII characters) by calling :c:func:`GSM_InitLocales`:

 .. code-block:: c

     GSM_InitLocales(NULL);

-You first need to allocate a state machine structure:
+You first need to allocate a state machine structure using :c:func:`GSM_AllocStateMachine`:

 .. code-block:: c